A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

-Student s194323 (Aleksander) was in charge of setting up the profiler and analyzing the output to see if any optimizations were needed.
+Student s194323 was in charge of setting up the profiler and analyzing the output to see if any optimizations were needed.
 This student also tried running experiments on the compute engine in GCP.
-Student s194368 (Alexandra) was in charge of developing unit tests for the data, for the model and for the training.
+Student s194368 was in charge of developing unit tests for the data, for the model and for the training.
-Student s183969 (Albert) was in charge of setting up the cookiecutter template, setting up the data, model and training script.
-The student also set up the CI in our GitHub repository, integrated hydra configurations into our training code.
+Student s183969 was in charge of setting up the cookiecutter template, setting up the data, model and training script.
+The student also set up the CI in our GitHub repository and integrated hydra configurations into our training code.
-Student s183901 (Andreas) was in charge of setting up our docker containers and figuring out how to implement it as a part of CI in GCP.
+Student s183901 was in charge of setting up our docker containers and figuring out how to implement it as a part of CI in GCP.
-Student s194248 (Simon) was in charge of settting up the dvc and afterwards setting up dvc in GCP.
+Student s194248 was in charge of settting up the dvc and afterwards setting up dvc in GCP.
 Everybody contributed to: reviewing pull requests on github, adhering to coding practices, different parts of deploying on the cloud.